 Light Touchscreen Gloves

 Of course, it helps if your jacket has pockets to stuff your hands, but sometimes that’s not enough.
-You don’t need heavy gloves that reduce your dexterity – light thin ones should do the trick.
+You don’t need heavy gloves that reduce your dexterity – slim ones should do the trick.
 These ones are lightweight and stretchy.

 If you’re not into hats, discreet foldable ear muffs would do the trick too.